-Universe Integrity Testing - Within seven days of receipt of universes, and prior to the live portion of the audit, auditors will schedule a separate webinar with the sponsoring organization to verify that the dates and times provided in the CDAG and ODAG universe submissions are accurate.
+Universe Integrity Testing - Within five business days of receipt of universes, and prior to the live portion of the audit, auditors will schedule a separate webinar with the sponsoring organization to verify that the dates and times provided in the CDAG, ODAG, and/or SARAG universe submissions used for calculating timeliness are accurate.
 The sponsoring organization should have available the information and documents necessary to demonstrate that the dates and times provided in the universes are accurate.
 CMS will review specific documents in the sponsoring organization's live system, or that of their delegated entities, during the webinar and may request that the sponsoring organization produce screenshots for additional review.

-CMS may request a revised universe if data issues are identified.
+The integrity of the universe will be questioned if more than 1 of the 5 sample cases observed during the audit does not match the data provided in the universe.
+If this occurs, CMS may request a new universe to test timeliness for that universe.
 The resubmission request may occur before and/or after the entrance conference depending on when the issue is identified.
 Sponsoring organizations will have a maximum of three attempts to provide complete and accurate universes, whether these attempts all occur prior to the entrance conference or they include submissions prior to and after the entrance conference.
-However, three attempts may not always be feasible depending on when the data issues are identified and the potential for impact to the audit schedule (e.g. sponsoring organizations will not be allowed to resubmit universes after auditors have shared timeliness test results with the sponsoring organization).
+However, three attempts may not always be feasible depending on when the data issues are identified, and the potential for impact to the audit schedule and/or integrity of the audit findings (e.g. sponsoring organizations will not be allowed to resubmit universes after auditors have shared timeliness test results with the sponsoring organization).
 When multiple attempts are made, CMS will only use the last universe submitted.

 If the sponsoring organization fails to provide accurate and timely universe submissions twice, CMS will document this as an observation in the sponsoring organization's program audit report.
-After the third failed attempt, or when the sponsoring organization determines after fewer attempts that they are unable to provide an accurate universe within the timeframe specified during the audit, the sponsoring organization will be cited an Invalid Data Submission (IDS) condition relative to each element that cannot be tested, grouped by the type of case.
+After the third failed attempt, or when the sponsoring organization determines after fewer attempts that it is unable to provide an accurate universe within the timeframe specified during the audit, the sponsoring organization will be cited an Invalid Data Submission (IDS) condition relative to each element that cannot be tested, grouped by the type of case.